Woman killed, 400 homes destroyed by California wildfire

 "That whole place was ablaze.
 It was like Armageddon," said Steve Johnson, a 37-year-old construction worker from Southern California who was visiting his mother in the fire-ravaged community of Hidden Valley Lake.
 "We were literally driving through the flames."

-Johnson and his mother safely escaped and spent Sunday night at a high school gymnasium converted into an evacuation centre.
+Johnson and his mother safely escaped and spent Sunday night at a high school gymnasium converted into an evacuation center.

 By Monday afternoon, the blaze had devoured about 61,000 acres (24,690 hectares) of tinder-dry forests, brush and grasslands, and was only about 5 percent contained, according to the California Department of Forestry and Fire Protection (Cal Fire).